 A: Not at the moment, but we’ve got some ideas brewing…

 Q: What’s the easiest way to use this site?

 A: The Search by Country, State, or City dropdown menu on the main sidebar provides an easy way to see what UW has documented so far in different parts of the world.
-You can also browse randomly, search for specific things using the search bar, or use the Archive dropdown menu (all located on the main sidebar).
-UW hasn’t covered every place yet, but we’ll get there!
+You can also browse randomly, search for specific things using the search bar (far right in the top menu, next to the Become a Sponsor link, or use the Archive dropdown menu (located on the main, left sidebar).
+UWanderings hasn’t covered every single place yet, but we’ll get there!

 Q: Is UndiscoveredWanderings free?

 A: Accessing and using undiscoveredwanderings.com is free.
 It is also free to be featured as a place of interest in our main content section if we’re in the area (we’re on the road a lot) and your establishment meets certain criteria.
 We also offer marketing and advertising services for businesses in the travel and tourism industries, municipalities, chambers of commerce, and tourism bureaus.
 These services are available at flexible and–most importantly–affordable pricing.
 We don’t use the one-size-fits-all approach; we believe in working with you, our clients, to make sure all of your needs are met and that you have a great experience working with us.
 You can learn more about our services on our Advertising & Partnerships page.

 Q: How often is undiscoveredwanderings.com updated?

 A: We encourage you to check back regularly–at least once a week.
 The best way to stay informed is to subscribe to our newsletter and follow and like us on Facebook, Twitter (@UWanderings), YouTube, Instagram and LinkedIn.
 We’re always adding new content.